johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 UPDATE Receiver must never assume that the child is able to interpret KeyState options.
-A KeyState option MAY be included in any type of response (SERVFAIL, NXDOMAIN, REFUSED, even NOERROR, etc.) to a query that includes an KeyState Option.
+A KeyState option MAY be included in any type of response (SERVFAIL, NXDOMAIN, REFUSED, even NOERROR, etc.) to a query that includes a KeyState Option.

 The KeyState option may always be ignored by the recipient.
 However, if the recipient does understand the KeyState option and responding with its